Note: Files are in Adobe (PDF) format.

 Cash Flow Statement

-Financing activities resulted in negative cash flow of RMB414.3 million in FY2017 mainly due to repayments of bank loans, interest paid and an increase in pledged deposits.
-These were partially offset by proceeds from bank loans.
+Financing activities resulted in negative cash flow of RMB38.1 million in Q1 2018 mainly due to repayment of interest-bearing liabilities, interest paid and an increase in pledged deposits.
+These were partially offset by proceeds from interest-bearing liabilities.

-There was a net cash outflow of RMB162.1 million in FY2017 from the Group's investing activities mainly due to purchase of property, plant and equipment as well as intangible assets in FY2017.
-This was partially offset by interest received.
+There was a net cash outflow of RMB5.2 million in Q1 2018 from the Group’s investing activities mainly due to acquisitions of property, plant and equipment.

-The operating environment of AA industry remains challenging due to the current oversupply situation in the PRC.
-The prices of our products remain volatile, we remain cautious on the Group's overall performance in the next 12 months.
+The operating environment of AA industry remains challenging due to several factors, which include the current oversupply situation in PRC, rising raw material costs and volatile selling prices of AA and AE.
+We continue to be cautious on the Group’s overall performance in the next 12 months.